top of page

 In a prolific career spanning from concert work to opera, she has sung under the batons of Victor DeRenzi (Sarasota Opera), Riccardo Muti (Chicago Symphony Chorus), Bernard Haitink (Chicago Symphony Chorus), Christopher Fecteau (dell'Arte Opera Ensemble), Keith Chambers (Opera New Jersey), Christine Flasch (Music By the Lake), and Alessandro Sicilliani (Columbus Symphony).

+One of Jenny’s most rewarding experiences was to debut Mozart’s three DaPonte Heroines in nearly consecutive seasons (La Contessa in Le nozze di Figaro in 2015, Fiordiligi in Così fan tutte in 2016, and Donna Anna in Don Giovanni in 2018).
 Other favorite roles include Rosalinda (Die Fledermaus), Pamina (Die Zauberflöte), Leïla (Les Pêcheurs de Perles), Élisabeth de Valois (Don Carlos), and Magda (La Rondine).

 bottom of page